-$^{^{53}}$ Recommendation #4.2 per SEC Memorandum Cir.
+57 Recommendation #4.2 per SEC Memorandum Cir.
 No. 19 s2016 (New CG Code for PLCs)

 The President/other executive directors may be covered by a lower indicative limit for membership in other Boards.
-A similar limit may apply to independent or non-executive directors who, at the same time, serve as fulltime executives in other corporations.
-In any case, the capacity of the directors to diligently and efficiently perform their duties and responsibilities of the Boards they serve shall not be compromised54.
+A similar limit may apply to independent or non-executive directors who, at the same time, serve as full-time executives in other corporations.
+In any case, the capacity of the directors to diligently and efficiently perform their duties and responsibilities of the Boards they serve shall not be compromised58.

-Hence, a director should seek the approval of the Board-designated Boardlevel committee as well as the confirmation of the Board of Directors before accepting a directorship (or officership position in the case of Non-Executive Directors) in another company (whether publicly-listed or not) for proper handling in accordance with the Bank's Board-approved Policy on Interlocking Positions55.
-This is for the designated Board-level committees and the Board to be able to assess if his/her present responsibilities and commitment to the Bank will be affected, if there will be no resulting conflict of interest and if the director can still adequately provide what is expected of him/her.56 a.
+Hence, a director should seek the approval of the designated approving authority before accepting a directorship (or officership position in the case of Non-Executive Directors) in another company (whether publicly-listed or not) for proper handling in accordance with the Bank's Board-approved Policy on Interlocking Positions59.
+This is for the designated approving authority to be able to assess if his/her present responsibilities and commitment to the Bank will be affected, if there will be no resulting conflict of interest and if the director can still adequately provide what is expected of him/her.60 a.
 Remain fit and proper for the position for the duration of his term

-15. Specific Duties and Responsibilities of a Director
+16. Specific Duties and Responsibilities of a Director